10 Impactful Charities to Inspire Youth into Action

 In almost every country around the world, there are people living out on the streets.
 Look into what organizations in your city are providing services to homeless people or those living below the poverty line.
 Organizations may include food banks, free hot meal services, overnight shelters, or support services.
 Many food banks and hot meal services (“soup kitchens”) accept volunteers.
 Alternatively, you could organize a club or event to raise food donations, clothing, or money to donate!

 9. Ocean Pollution : Surfrider Foundation

 Surfrider Foundation is a non-profit organization dedicated exclusively to the health of the ocean and coastlines.
 Their projects address clean water, plastic pollution, coastline preservation, and more.
 They take a hands-on approach, but also work to make a difference through policies.
 Originally an American organization, there are now Surfrider Foundation chapters and volunteers in Canada, Australia, Europe, and Japan too!
-You can volunteer with a local chapter, or help fundraise for them.
+You can volunteer with a local chapter (like our summer Global Leadership Academy participants!), or help fundraise for them.
 You could also use their excellent information and graphics to educate people about ocean health issues!
 If you want to contribute to another organization that works outside of these areas, here is a great list of other marine conservation organizations!

 10. Mental Health: Crisis Lines

 One in four people around the world will suffer from a mental disorder at some point in their life, and yet two-thirds of people never seek help or treatment.
 Mental illnesses are serious, sometimes life-threatening conditions, and suicide and mental health crisis lines are there to provide free support and information to those struggling with mental health, suicidal thoughts, or other personal crises.
 You can find crisis lines around the world, and the service they provide (almost always by volunteers!) is invaluable.